 Basic clothing requirements for students are as follows: six tee shirts (no solid black, red, or blue), five pairs of jeans, sweatshirts, one light jacket, ten pair of underwear, ten pair of socks, two to three bras, one pair of pajamas/sweatpants and shirt for sleeping, one swimsuit (modest one-piece, not white), one pair of sunglasses.
 Students may have one heavy coat, one pair of tennis shoes, one pair of sandals for summer (no heels higher than one inch), one pair of hiking boots, and two pair of shorts (no more than 3 inches above the knee).
 Parents may send these clothing items with student when admitting.
 Please consult the Clothing Policy in the Parent Manual for details on what is or is not allowed.

 No, we are not associated with any religion.
 Our students come from many religions.
-We offer an opportunity for them to attend the religion of their choice if they initiate the request and if it is available.
+We offer an opportunity for them to attend a non-denominational service on campus a couple of times a month if they so choose.
 Students in Addiction Recovery or Support Group meetings are encouraged to rely on the help of a higher power.

 Campus is a drug-free zone.
 Smoking, drugs and alcohol is not allowed, even for staff.

 We have a co-ed program.
 We have a "no physical contact" rule and are reasonably safe and secure in these areas -- much more than in the home, neighborhood, or public schools.